 Vern Gambetta has also explained speed, what an initial speed session should look like, best practices in training speed, and resisted and assisted training methods.
 JB Morin gave an update on force/velocity profiling and specific strength for sprinting.

 Coach Pat Connolly discussed the training philosophy behind 100-meter world record holder Evelyn Ashford in our detailed interview.
-Gary Winckler walks through the methods that have produced his record setting hurdlers and sprinters.
+Gary Winckler walks through the methods and exercise selection that have produced his record setting hurdlers and sprinters.

 Jumping and plyometrics